 6. Post on YouTube

 The last source of passive income on this list is perhaps all too obvious.
 I think it would be a stretch to find someone who doesn’t know that you can make money from YouTube.
 But nevertheless, it’s a great way to make some extra income if you can make quality videos.
 Though chances are you think you need some greed to start, right?
 Well, you don't.
 There are YouTubers who have over a hundred thousand subscribers and only use their phones' cameras.
 So don't go thinking you need to drop a couple of thousand dollars to start.
 This truly is a great way to make passive income without money.

 You are probably going to want to make something that is evergreen, and it will definitely need to add value to your customer’s lives.
 What does that mean, you ask?

 How to add value to a Youtube video:

 To put it simply, it has to be something people actually want to watch.
 If you can do that, then you can start to gain traffic.

-Bonus: You can use YouTube to help advertise all of the other methods on this list, and make money on your advertising.
+Bonus: You can use YouTube to help advertise all of the other methods on this list and make money on your advertising.
 If you wrote a book, then do an interview about it.
 Wrote a song?
 Put it up on YouTube to collect profits from people listening.
-Include it in blog posts, and talk about products you are selling.
+Include it in blog posts and talk about the products you are selling.
 So long as you can keep it entertaining, you should be able to monetize both of them effectively.